yygrechka/insight-DE-project/README.md

 ### Data Pipeline

 My pipeline uses Kafka to ingest data from www.truefx.com.
 This website provides both historical and real time foreign exchange bid/offer prices.
+The data is then put into Cassandra, and Spark is used to process the data as described above.
+The approximate nearest neighbor is then served up for the current price series using flask.